THANK YOU FRONTLINE WORKERS

 Admission is Pay What You Can (Suggested $5).
 Your support will help the Thunder Bay Art Gallery during this unprecedented time when revenues have been drastically reduced.
 Admission is FREE on Wednesdays thanks to the generous support of the John Andrews Foundation but our donation box is always open.

-We ask all visitors to be mindful of social distancing practices and to prepare to wait should visitor numbers exceed building capacity.
+We ask all visitors to be mindful of physical distancing practices and to prepare to wait should visitor numbers exceed building capacity.